-You have probably already learned through experience that it’s a good idea to stock up on staples (meats, produce, bread, and so on) during your weekly shopping trip, and if you figure out what you’re going to cook you can look through your fridge and pantry to see what you already have on hand and then make a grocery list that reflects what you still need.
-Naturally there will be items you forget or use up occasionally, prompting additional trips to the store.
+You have probably already learned through experience that it’s a good idea to stock up on staples (meats, produce, bread, and so on) during your weekly shopping trip.
+If you figure out what you’re going to cook, you can look through your fridge and pantry to see what you already have on hand and then make a grocery list that reflects what you still need.
+Naturally, there will be items you forget or use up occasionally, prompting additional trips to the store.
 Or the menu might change for one reason or another.
 But if you want to avoid the fallback of ordering in or hitting up the nearest fast food joint when your plans fall apart, it behooves you to have something on the back burner.

 You could also pre-pack fruits, veggies, and snacks in individual servings to throw in a lunchbox or grab when you pick up kids from school.
-And you can make lunches at night so you have less to worry about in the midst of the morning rush to get out the door.
-Planning meals for yourself is hard enough, but when you’re the one responsible for family meal planning the process can get exponentially more complicated, especially when dealing with allergies, picky eaters, and the like.
-But with a few tips and tricks at your disposal you should be able to lessen the burden and save some time on the planning, preparation, and cooking of family meals.
+And you can make lunches at night, so you have less to worry about in the midst of the morning rush to get out the door.
+Planning meals for yourself is hard enough, but when you’re the one responsible for family meal planning, the process can get exponentially more complicated, especially when dealing with allergies, picky eaters, and the like.
+But with a few tips and tricks at your disposal, you should be able to lessen the burden and save some time on planning, preparing, and cooking family meals.